 The visiting student will be charged a $5.00 visit fee if they use our transportation.
 Students using public transportation will pay their own fare.

-Students 18 years old or older who host other students are required to have their parents/guardians’ signature on the host form so that the host parents will know guests are coming to their houses.
+Adult students, 18 years old or older, who host other students are required to have their families' signature on the host form so that the host family will know guests are coming to their houses.

 Visit forms need to be turned in to the transportation department by the Monday prior to the visit.

 Only in extreme circumstances will phone calls or emails be accepted in lieu of a signed form.